 1. Smolny Cathedral

 The construction of the cathedral was started by the famous architect Bartolomeo Rastrelli in 1748, and it took 87 years to build it.
-According to Rastrelli’s plan, the cathedral should have had one domes, just like the European churches did, but Empress Elizabeth insisted on it having 5 domes as the Orthodox tradition implied.
+According to Rastrelli’s plan, the cathedral should have had one dome, just like the European churches did, but Empress Elizabeth insisted on it having 5 domes as the Orthodox tradition implied.
 Nowadays it fits about 6,000 people.
-As many other orthodox churches, the Smolny cathedral was converted into a warehouse when the Bolsheviks took the power.
+As many other orthodox churches, Smolny Cathedral was converted into a warehouse when the Bolsheviks took the power.

-But the most interesting thing about the cathedral in my opinion is that it looks very solemn and amazing outside, while its interior is very simple especially if you compare it to St. Isaac’s Cathedral or the Church on the Spilled Blood.
+But the most interesting thing about the cathedral is that it looks very solemn and amazing outside, while its interior is very simple, especially if you compare it to St. Isaac’s Cathedral or the Church on the Spilled Blood.
 But I think this is exactly what makes it so special!

 2. The embankments

 If you are in St. Petersburg, then you can’t miss a stroll along the embankments.
-My advice is to start with the University embankment at the Palace Bridge on the Vasilievsky island side and move towards Blagoveshchenskiy bridge, cross it and go to Troitskiy bridge along the Admiralty and Palace embankments.
-This way you will see the Spit of the Vasilievsky island, the famous Kunstkamera, sphynxes, St. Isaac’s Cathedral, the Bronze Horseman, the Admiralty, the Winter Palace, the Summer Garden, the Field of Mars, and… the rest depends on where you want to finish your walk.
+My advice is to start with the University embankment at the Palace Bridge on Vasilievsky Island side and move towards Blagoveshchenskiy Bridge, cross it and go to Troitskiy Bridge along the Admiralty and Palace embankments.
+This way you will see the Spit of Vasilievsky Island, the famous Kunstkamera, sphynxes, St. Isaac’s Cathedral, the Bronze Horseman, the Admiralty, the Winter Palace, the Summer Garden, the Field of Mars, and… the rest depends on where you want to finish your walk.